 Once cleared for a physically active camp experience, our camp health directors will want to hear from you!
 The more we know about your campers health the better.
 Please share any details that may not be captured in the typical physical form and expand upon ways we can best stay in tune with your campers health to keep them safe.

-Q: What is the cancellation policy if I decide to cancel?
+Q: I’m registered for Riverdale, Upper East Side, East Village, or Park Slope, but I’m still not sure about camp.
+What is the cancellation policy if I decide to cancel?

 Q: My family is experiencing financial hardship, and we didn’t apply for financial assistance.
 Can I still apply?

-A: Unfortunately, our applications for scholarships have closed.
+A: Absolutely.
 We understand COVID-19 has presented everyone with unique and challenging circumstances.
-Although we cannot make any promises around camp funding and scholarships, we are trying our best to accomodate all of our families for Summer Camp 2020.
-If additional funding becomes available, our team will reevaluate the application timeline.
+Although we cannot make any promises around camp funding and scholarships, we are trying our best to accommodate all of our families for Summer Camp 2020.
+Please email firstname.lastname@example.org with the Subject “Scholarship Application” for more information.

 Q: How can I support Kids in the Game right now?